 Brian Beatty, Realtor, The Brian Beatty Team

-“About 60% of our business comes from proactively calling expired and cancelled listings.
+“About 60% of our business comes from proactively calling expired and canceled listings.
 Another 28 deals came from circle prospecting just listed or just sold homes in our targeted area.
-Now that we’re starting to face a market shift, more and more unexperienced or unqualified agents will start to drop the ball, leaving plenty of sellable homes expired or cancelled off the market.
+Now that we’re starting to face a market shift, more and more inexperienced or unqualified agents will start to drop the ball, leaving plenty of sellable homes expired or canceled off the market.

 However, traditional cold calling methods and hand dialing numbers one-by-one is a thing of the past around here.
 In fact, using our systems and software, our Inside Sales Agents make a minimum of 1,000 dials per day.
 If you have the systems and processes as well as the phone sales skills, 2019 is the year of the new and improved cold call.”

 14. Share Your Expertise by Submitting Articles to Local Magazines or Newspapers